Jacob Ford (politician): Career

 It was later reported that it was Joseph Brant the Mohawk Chieftain who burnt the entire settlement except for a single house where Brant left the remaining women and children unharmed.

 Lieutenant Colonel Jacob Ford resigned from the Albany County Militia on November 4, 1778.
 Ford was elected to the New York State Assembly from 1781 to 1785 as a representative of Albany County.
-In 1792 Jacob was elected to the New York State Assembly to represent the newly formed Columbia County.
+In 1792 Jacob was elected to the New York State Assembly to represent the newly formed Columbia County, New York.

 Jacob was appointed justice of the peace in 1786 and in 1801; was associate judge of the New York Court of Common Pleas in 1795, and was made first judge the following year.

 Death

 Jacob Ford died July 24, 1837, at the age of 93.